HumanCellAtlas/sctools/src/sctools/metrics/README.md

 3. MergeMetrics
 ```

-## Dependencies:
-The proposed implementation depends on standarization of tags across the bam file.
-1. XF: all reads receive this tag, including unaligned reads which get `XF:Z:` (null)
-2. GE: all reads receive this tag, including intergenic and unaligned reads, `GE:Z:` (null)

 ## Implementation:

 I believe the best course of action is to generate a metrics file that aligns with our eventual